team-telnyx/demo-node-telnyx/genesys-open-messaging/README.md

 Run the commands

-1 - `yarn install` to install the dependencies in a server folder
+1 - `yarn install` to install the dependencies in the server and client folders

-2 - `yarn start` will initialize the backend server.
+2 - `yarn start` will initialize the backend and frontend applications.

 ## Step 7: Implement the app as a docker container

 If you would like to deploy the app to your Docker infrastructure you can run `docker compose up --build -d` from a main folder.
+In case you would like to change configuration of your Docker containers you can edit `docker-compose.yml` file.